 Communication between the Secure Enclave and the Secure Element takes place over a serial interface, with the Secure Element connected to the Near Field Communication (NFC) controller, which in turn is connected to the Application Processor.
-Though not directly connected, the Secure Enclave and the Secure Element can communicate securely using a shared pairing key that is provisioned during the manufacturing process.
+Though not directly connected, the Secure Enclave and the Secure Element can communicate securely using a shared pairing key.
 The encryption and authentication of the communication are based on AES, with cryptographic nonces used by both sides to protect against replay attacks.
-The pairing key is generated inside the Secure Enclave from its UID key and the Secure Element unique identifier.
-The pairing key is then securely transferred from the Secure Enclave to a hardware security module (HSM) in the factory, which has the key material required to then inject the pairing key into the Secure Element.

-2.5.2.2.
-Authorizing a secure transaction
+2.5.2.Authorizing a secure transaction

-When the user authorizes a transaction, which includes a physical gesture communicated directly to the Secure Enclave, the Secure Enclave sends signed data about the type of authentication and details about the type of transaction (contactless or e-Commerce) to the Secure Element, tied to an Authorization Random (AR) value.
-The AR is generated in the Secure Enclave when a user first provisions a credit card and persists while Apple Pay is enabled, protected by the Secure Enclave's encryption and anti-rollback mechanism.
-It is securely delivered to the Secure Element through the pairing key.
+When the user authorizes a transaction, which includes a physical gesture communicated directly to the Secure Enclave, the Secure Enclave sends signed data about the type of authentication and details about the type of transaction (contactless or e-commerce) to the Secure Element, tied to an Authorization Random (AR) value.
+The AR value is generated in the Secure Enclave when a user first provisions a credit card and persists while Apple Pay is enabled, protected by the Secure Enclave's encryption and anti-rollback mechanism.
+It is securely delivered to the Secure Element by leveraging the pairing key.
 On receipt of a new AR value, the Secure Element marks any previously added cards as deleted.

-2.5.2.3.Using a payment cryptogram for dynamic security
+2.5.2.3.
+Using a payment cryptogram for dynamic security

 Payment transactions originating from the payment applets include a payment cryptogram along with a Device Account Number.
 This cryptogram, a one-time code, is computed using a transaction counter and a key.
 The transaction counter is incremented for each new transaction.
 The key is provisioned in the payment applet during personalization and is known by the payment network or the card issuer or both.
-Depending on the payment scheme, other data may also be used in the calculation, including an Apple Pay server nonce.
+Depending on the payment scheme, other data may also be used in the calculation, including: